Erforsche mich, Gott, und erfahre mein Herz, BWV 136: 2

 A secco recitative, "Ach, daß der Fluch, so dort die Erde schlägt" (Alas, that the curse, which strikes the earth there), renders a contrasting change of mood.
 Bach interprets the curse of sin, and the hopeless situation of the humans and the threat of the Last Judgment in music full of dissonances.

 3

-The alto aria, "Es kömmt ein Tag" (A day will come), is accompanied by an oboe, an oboe d'amore according to Alfred Dürr and John Eliot Gardiner.
-The middle section, "Denn seines Eifers Grimm vernichtet" (For the wrath of His vengeance will annihilate), is certainly composed in 1723.
-The middle section is marked Adagio and in common time, contrasting to the first section, marked with Presto and with a 12/8 time signature.
+The alto aria, "Es kömmt ein Tag" (A day will come), is accompanied by an oboe, an oboe d'amore according to Dürr and Gardiner.
+The middle section, "Denn seines Eifers Grimm vernichtet" (For the wrath of His vengeance will annihilate), was certainly composed in 1723.
+The first section is marked Adagio and in common time, contrasting to the middle section, marked with Presto and with a 12/8 time signature.

 4

 A secco recitative, "Die Himmel selber sind nicht rein" (The heavens themselves are not pure), tends to an arioso in the last measures.

 5

 The violins in unison accompany the duet of tenor and bass, "Uns treffen zwar der Sünden Flecken" (Indeed, the stains of sin cling to us).
 The voices sing sometimes in imitation, sometimes in homophony, in the style of duets Bach wrote at Köthen earlier in his career.